Weather Center Gets New Name, Location

-The newly relocated Alabama Power USA Coastal Weather Research Center hosted a grand opening and ribbon cutting today on the University of South Alabama campus.
+The newly relocated Alabama Power USA Coastal Weather Research Center recently hosted a grand opening and ribbon cutting on the University of South Alabama campus.

 A grant from the Alabama Power Foundation will bring significant opportunities to the Coastal Weather Research Center.

 “The center is an important part of the meteorology program at South,” said Dr. Sytske Kimball, professor of meteorology and chair of earth sciences.
 “We are thankful for Alabama Power’s commitment to our program.
 Their gift has allowed us to move the facility to a more student-friendly location on campus that’s been newly renovated and provides access for our students and staff to work with state-of-the art technology.”